Printed samples.

 Keeping a print business rolling for 127 years meant initiating quantum shifts in the marketplace.

-Although still producing coupon payment books, Allison Payment Systems (APS) has adapted to today’s new world of work and is now a full service communication solutions provider, specializing in digital transactional documents, print and mail, and a host of electronic document delivery and management tools.
+Although still producing coupon payment books, Allison Payment Systems (APS) has adapted to today’s workplace and is now a full-service communication solutions provider, specializing in digital transactional documents, print and mail, and a host of electronic document delivery and management tools.
 It’s this transition that is helping their customers find new ways to capture, transform and manage the information that will help their businesses grow.

 With 160 employees, APS serves the finance, healthcare and utility industries, generating revenues in the $40 million range while producing 15 million first-class mail pieces per month in addition to distributing millions of emails and housing billions of images on behalf of clients.